superdudeneel/fitness-tracker/README.md

 - `POST /api/workout`  — Adding a workout to the database
 - `GET /api/workout`  — Loading all the saved workouts
 - `GET /api/user/profile` — Get user profile
-- `POST /api/workouts` — Add a workout
-- `GET /api/workouts` — Get all workouts for a user

 ## Contributing